tytydraco/yessleep/out/The_sound_down_the_hall_came_from_something_much_much_worse.md

 When I finally breathed in, it was something like a gasp.
 And it was loud enough to hear.

 The other me clearly noticed, and slowly looked up.
-We locked eyes in a moment utterly pregnant with trepidation, before finally, I saw recognition in his eyes.
+We locked eyes in a moment full of trepidation, before finally, I saw recognition in his eyes.

 And then, suddenly, it became malice.

-Immediately he threw the table aside and lunged forward and I barely had a chance to back away before I sprinted desperate down the hall.
-And he was far less than human as he crashed out from the kitchen so fast that he smashed to the other side—but it didn't slow him down.
+Immediately he threw the table aside and lunged forward, and I barely had a chance to back away before I sprinted desperate down the hall.
+He crashed out of the kitchen fast and uncoordinated and I could hear the other side's wall smash through, but it didn't slow him down.

 As I turned closing the door I saw his face brutally twisted with bloodshot eyes and hands outstretched, roaring my way like a wounded wild beast.

 I locked the door and scrambled backwards to the bed.
 In a second he was there, banging with such loudness and force that his fist soon broke through and splinters of wood fell to the floor.

-I could see his fevered face through the crack.
-His malice had turned to fury.
+I could see his fevered face through the crack, and his malice had gone to fury.

 It was more than clear, what he wanted.

-Nothing good.

 His blooded hand thrust a clawed shadow through a dim slither of light, and held; only just realising, apparently, that the gap wasn't enough for his body to pass.